 For many products and services, the buying process is far from instant.
 The more expensive the purchase, the more attention a customer will allocate to it.
 For example, they may embark on information gathering, discussing a specification with a sales representative, seeking out recommendations and testing or trialling a sample of the product or service before they reach their final decision.

 To reassure potential customers that your business is the one to buy from, it really helps to deliver a consistent, clear and pleasant experience at each stage of the buying journey.
-In particular, try and avoid the customer:
+In particular, try and make sure the customer:

 - Receive conflicting or confusing information.

-- witnessing branding inconsistencies across your marketing and sales collateral
+- does not have to witness branding inconsistencies across your marketing and sales collateral

 So keep in mind your brand consistency across the user journey.